Stress, anxiety, and learning to cope

 Dear Anxiously Awaiting,

-- Eating well-balanced meals, sticking to a schedule of physical activity, and making sure to get enough sleep may not only keep your energy levels up but may help to burn off some of the stress that’s building up.
+- Invest in your overall health.
+Eating well-balanced meals, sticking to a physical activity schedule, and making sure to get enough sleep may keep your energy levels up and may help to burn off some of the stress that’s building up.

-- Cut down on the caffeine.
-Although the boost of energy you may feel after a cup of coffee or soda may feel like it’s helping, the caffeine high may also be contributing to the anxious feeling you’re experiencing.
+- Reduce caffeine intake.
+Although the boost of energy after a cup of coffee or soda may feel like it’s helping, the caffeine high could also contribute to the anxious feeling you’re experiencing.

-- Create a schedule of your commitments that allows you to recognize areas where you may want to scale back or times when you could fit in a few moments to relax and de-stress.
+- Make a plan.
+Creating a schedule of your commitments is helpful for better managing your time and recognizing where you want to scale back or fit in a few moments to relax and de-stress.

 - Cut yourself some slack.
 It’s okay if you can’t do everything on your to-do list.
-There will likely be other opportunities to do what you want to or feel you should do.
+There will likely be other opportunities to do what you want to do, so try to go easy on yourself.

 Feeling anxious is a common experience among students.
 The first step to overcoming your anxiety is being aware that it exists and exploring its sources.
 If you find that your anxiety level increases so much so that you're unable to follow your daily routines and keep up with your work, you may want to consider enlisting some help by working with a mental health professional.
 With these tips, hopefully you’ll be on the path to a less anxious graduate school experience.